Quick Start

 OpenAI Cookbook: How to call functions with chat models

-Let's try to implement a linux ping Function Calling serverless in Go, before this, you need to install the YoMo Framework:
+Let's try to implement a linux ping Function Calling skill in Node.js, before this, you need to install the Yomo Framework:

 // get all ip addresses